 “THC is one of many compounds found in the resin secreted by glands of the marijuana plant.”

-More of these glands are found around the reproductive organs of the plant than on any other area of the plant.
+You find more of these glands around the reproductive organs of the plant than on any other area of the plant.
 Other compounds unique to marijuana, called cannabinoids, are present in this resin.

 “One cannabinoid, CBD is non-psychoactive”

 According to the National Center for Biotechnology Information, “…it actually blocks the high associated with THC“.